publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78n.md

     The Investment Company Act of 1940, referred to in subsecs. (b)(1), (c), (d)(1), and (g)(1)(A), is title I of [act Aug.
 22, 1940, ch.
 686][/us/act/1940-08-22/ch686], [54 Stat.
 789][/us/stat/54/789], as amended, which is classified generally to subchapter I (§ 80a–1 et seq.) of chapter 2D of this title.
 For complete classification of this Act to the Code, see [section 80a–51 of this title][/us/usc/t15/s80a–51] and Tables.

     The Securities Act of 1933, referred to in subsec. (h)(5)(C), is [act May 27, 1933, ch.
-38][/us/act/1933-05-27/ch38], title I, [48 Stat.
+38, title I][/us/act/1933-05-27/ch38/tI], [48 Stat.
 74][/us/stat/48/74], as amended, which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of this title.
 For complete classification of this Act to the Code, see [section 77a of this title][/us/usc/t15/s77a] and Tables.

  __Amendments__

     2012—Subsec. (i).
 [Pub.
 L. 112–106][/us/pl/112/106] inserted “, for any issuer other than an emerging growth company,” after “including”.

     2010—Subsec. (a).
 [Pub.
-L. 111–203, § 971(a)][/us/pl/111/203/s971/a], designated existing provisions as par.
+L. 111–203][/us/pl/111/203], § 971(a), designated existing provisions as par.
 (1) and added par.
 (2).

     Subsec. (g)(1)(A).
 [Pub.
-L. 111–203, § 991(b)(3)(A)][/us/pl/111/203/s991/b/3/A], substituted “paragraph (4)” for “paragraphs (5) and (6)” in cls. (i) and (ii).
+L. 111–203][/us/pl/111/203], § 991(b)(3)(A), substituted “paragraph (4)” for “paragraphs (5) and (6)” in cls. (i) and (ii).

     Subsec. (g)(3).
 [Pub.
-L. 111–203, § 991(b)(3)(B)][/us/pl/111/203/s991/b/3/B], substituted “paragraph (4)” for “paragraphs (5) and (6)”.
+L. 111–203][/us/pl/111/203], § 991(b)(3)(B), substituted “paragraph (4)” for “paragraphs (5) and (6)”.

     Subsec. (g)(4) to (6).
 [Pub.
-L. 111–203, § 991(b)(3)(C)][/us/pl/111/203/s991/b/3/C], (D), added pars.
+L. 111–203][/us/pl/111/203], § 991(b)(3)(C), (D), added pars.
 (4) to (6) and struck out former pars.
 (4) to (6) which related to deposit and crediting of fees as offsetting collections, annual adjustment of rates, and final rate adjustment, respectively.

     Subsec. (g)(8) to (11).
 [Pub.
-L. 111–203, § 991(b)(3)(E)][/us/pl/111/203/s991/b/3/E], (F), redesignated par.
+L. 111–203][/us/pl/111/203], § 991(b)(3)(E), (F), redesignated par.
 (11) as (8) and struck out former pars.
 (8) to (10) which related to review and effective date of adjusted rate, collection of fees upon lapse of appropriation, and publication of rate, respectively.

     Subsec. (i).
 [Pub.
-L. 111–203, § 953(a)][/us/pl/111/203/s953/a], added subsec. (i).
+L. 111–203][/us/pl/111/203], § 953(a), added subsec. (i).

     Subsec. (j).
 [Pub.
-L. 111–203, § 955][/us/pl/111/203/s955], added subsec. (j).
+L. 111–203][/us/pl/111/203], § 955, added subsec. (j).

     2002—Subsec. (g)(1)(A)(i), (ii), (3).
 [Pub.
-L. 107–123, § 6(1)][/us/pl/107/123/s6/1], substituted “a fee at a rate that, subject to paragraphs (5) and (6), is equal to $92 per $1,000,000 of” for “a fee of 1⁄50 of 1 per centum of”.
+L. 107–123][/us/pl/107/123], § 6(1), substituted “a fee at a rate that, subject to paragraphs (5) and (6), is equal to $92 per $1,000,000 of” for “a fee of 1⁄50 of 1 per centum of”.

     Subsec. (g)(4) to (11).
 [Pub.
-L. 107–123, § 6(2)][/us/pl/107/123/s6/2], (3), added pars.
+L. 107–123][/us/pl/107/123], § 6(2), (3), added pars.
 (4) to (10) and redesignated former par.
 (4) as (11).

     1998—Subsec. (g)(4).
 [Pub.
 L. 105–353][/us/pl/105/353] substituted “consolidation, sale,” for “consolidation sale,”.

     1993—Subsec. (h).
 [Pub.
 L. 103–202][/us/pl/103/202] added subsec. (h).

     1990—Subsec. (b)(1).
 [Pub.
-L. 101–550, § 302(a)][/us/pl/101/550/s302/a], substituted “section 78l of this title, or any security issued by an investment company registered under the Investment Company Act of 1940,” for “section 78l of this title” and “authorization, or information statement” for “or authorization”.
+L. 101–550][/us/pl/101/550], § 302(a), substituted “section 78l of this title, or any security issued by an investment company registered under the Investment Company Act of 1940,” for “section 78l of this title” and “authorization, or information statement” for “or authorization”.

     Subsec. (c).
 [Pub.
-L. 101–550, § 302(b)][/us/pl/101/550/s302/b], substituted “title, or a security issued by an investment company registered under the Investment Company Act of 1940,” for “title”.
+L. 101–550][/us/pl/101/550], § 302(b), substituted “title, or a security issued by an investment company registered under the Investment Company Act of 1940,” for “title”.

     1985—Subsec. (b).
 [Pub.
 L. 99–222][/us/pl/99/222] designated existing provision as par.
 (1), inserted “or any bank, association, or other entity that exercises fiduciary powers,” after “under this chapter,”, and added par.
 (2).

     1983—Subsec. (g).
 [Pub.
 L. 98–38][/us/pl/98/38] added subsec. (g).

     1970—Subsec. (d)(1).
 [Pub.
-L. 91–567, § 3][/us/pl/91/567/s3], included equity securities of an insurance company which would have been required to be registered except for the exemption contained in section 78l(g)(2)(G) of this title, and substituted “5 per centum” for “10 per centum”.
+L. 91–567][/us/pl/91/567], § 3, included equity securities of an insurance company which would have been required to be registered except for the exemption contained in section 78l(g)(2)(G) of this title, and substituted “5 per centum” for “10 per centum”.

     Subsec. (d)(8).
 [Pub.
-L. 91–567, § 4][/us/pl/91/567/s4], struck out cl.
+L. 91–567][/us/pl/91/567], § 4, struck out cl.
 (A) which excluded offers for, or invitations for tenders of, securities proposed to be made by means of a registration statement under the Securities Act of 1933, and redesignated cls.
 (B) to (D) as (A) to (C), respectively.

     Subsec. (e).
 [Pub.
-L. 91–567, § 5][/us/pl/91/567/s5], inserted provisions requiring the Commission, for the purposes of the subsection, by rules and regulations to define, and prescribe means reasonably designed to prevent, such acts and practices as are fraudulent, deceptive, or manipulative.
+L. 91–567][/us/pl/91/567], § 5, inserted provisions requiring the Commission, for the purposes of the subsection, by rules and regulations to define, and prescribe means reasonably designed to prevent, such acts and practices as are fraudulent, deceptive, or manipulative.

     1968—Subsecs. (d) to (f).
 [Pub.
 L. 90–439][/us/pl/90/439] added subsecs. (d) to (f).

     1964—Subsec. (a).
 [Pub.
-L. 88–467, § 5(a)][/us/pl/88/467/s5/a], substituted provisions which make it unlawful for any person, in contravention of the Commission’s rules and regulations, to solicit, or to permit the use of his name to solicit, proxies in respect of any security registered pursuant to section 78l of this title for former provisions which limited the Commission’s rulemaking authority to proxies relating to securities listed and registered on a national securities exchange.
+L. 88–467][/us/pl/88/467], § 5(a), substituted provisions which make it unlawful for any person, in contravention of the Commission’s rules and regulations, to solicit, or to permit the use of his name to solicit, proxies in respect of any security registered pursuant to section 78l of this title for former provisions which limited the Commission’s rulemaking authority to proxies relating to securities listed and registered on a national securities exchange.

     Subsec. (b).
 [Pub.
-L. 88–467, § 5(b)][/us/pl/88/467/s5/b], substituted provisions which make it unlawful for members of a national securities exchange and brokers and dealers registered under this chapter, in contravention of such rules as may be prescribed by the Commission, to give, or to refrain from giving proxies, consents, and other authorizations in respect of any security registered under section 78l of this title carried for the account of customers for former provisions which limited the Commission’s rulemaking authority only to the giving of proxies in respect to listed securities carried for the account of customers by members of the national securities exchanges and by brokers or dealers who conduct business through the medium of an exchange member, and deleted the reference to brokers and dealers who transacted business through the medium of an exchange member as being now covered by brokers and dealers registered under this chapter.
+L. 88–467][/us/pl/88/467], § 5(b), substituted provisions which make it unlawful for members of a national securities exchange and brokers and dealers registered under this chapter, in contravention of such rules as may be prescribed by the Commission, to give, or to refrain from giving proxies, consents, and other authorizations in respect of any security registered under section 78l of this title carried for the account of customers for former provisions which limited the Commission’s rulemaking authority only to the giving of proxies in respect to listed securities carried for the account of customers by members of the national securities exchanges and by brokers or dealers who conduct business through the medium of an exchange member, and deleted the reference to brokers and dealers who transacted business through the medium of an exchange member as being now covered by brokers and dealers registered under this chapter.

     Subsec. (c).
 [Pub.
-L. 88–467, § 5(c)][/us/pl/88/467/s5/c], added subsec. (c).
+L. 88–467][/us/pl/88/467], § 5(c), added subsec. (c).

  __Effective Date of 2010 Amendment__